-Maintains a positive, student-centered environment

-- Models having a positive rapport and interactions with students, such that most staff members follow suit. - Works with the leadership team to establish and implement many school-wide structures that facilitate positive relationship building between staff members and students as well as positive studentstudent interactions. - Works with the leadership team to create and implement appropriate structures for systematically celebrating school-wide successes and recognizing accomplishments of individual students and staff members. - Works with the leadership team and staff members to create and sustain a culture where students take ownership for praising and celebrating one another's individual and collective successes.
+LEVEL 4 The following best describes the AP's actions: LEVEL 3 The following best describes the AP's actions: N laintains a positive, student-centered environm ent Models having a positive rapport and interactions with students, such that most staff members follow suit.
+Works with the leadership team to establish and implement many school-wide structures that facilitate positive relationship building between staff members and students as well as positive student-student interactions.
+Promotes a positive rapport between staff members and students and works with the leadership team to establish and implement a few school-wide structures (e.g., one-on-one mentoring, advisory periods, student incentive systems), that facilitate positive relationship building between staff members and students as well as positive student-student interactions.
+Works with the leadership team to create and implement appropriate structures for systematically celebrating school-wide successes and recognizing accomplishments of individual students and staff members.
+Works with the leadership team and staff members to create and sustain a culture where students take ownership for praising and celebrating one another's individual and collective successes.
+Periodically recognizes school-wide accomplishments and those of individual students and staff members.